toddledev/documentation/docs/09-pages/05-redirect/index.md

 ---
-title: Redirect
+title: Configure redirects
-description: Set up a redirect, that will redirect users from one URL to another.
+description: Learn how to set up up a redirect in Nordcraft to redirect users from one URL to another.
 ---

-# Redirect configuration
+# Configure redirects

+Redirecting or forwarding URLs provides a way of redirecting one URL to another.
+When a URL that is targeted for redirection is requested, the server will respond with a redirect response, which includes a redirect status code as well as a URL to navigate to.
+When recieving a redirect response, the browser will navigate to the URL provided.
+Redirects can be permanent, that can seemingly widens a domain by setting up redirects that handle typos or synonyms, or protect against broken links when changing to a completely new domain.
+They can also be temporary redirects, that can be used to keep links alive during maintenance.

-To configure a redirect, create or select it in the [project sidebar](/the-editor/project-sidebar) in the **Page** section.
+To configure a redirect in Nordcraft, either create or select it in the [project sidebar](/the-editor/project-sidebar) in the **Pages** section.
+A redirect can be created by clicking the [kbd]+[kbd] button in the **Pages** section header.
 The configuration is divided into two main sections:

 ## Source